-For the DB section of the Open fund, the Trustee, together with the ITB Funds' Office, will ensure that they hold sufficient cash to meet the likely benefit outgo from time to time.
-The Trustee's policy is that there should be sufficient investments in liquid or readily realisable assets to meet unexpected cashflow requirements in the majority of foreseeable circumstances, so that realisation of assets will not disrupt the Open Fund's overall investment policy where possible.
+For the DB section of the Open fund, the Trustee, together with the ITB Funds' Office, will ensure that they hold sufficient cash to meet the likely benefit outgo.
+The Trustee holds buyin contracts, which pay the Open Fund's benefit cash flows.
+It is therefore expected that there will be no need to disrupt the investment policy of the Reserve Assets in order to pay benefits.